Levin College of Law

 Timing of Admissions Decisions

-UF Law anticipates admitting the first round of students in mid-November followed by a second round in mid-December with rolling admissions thereafter.We manually process and review every application and appreciate your patience throughout the process.
-While the time from Application Received to Decision Made can vary, applicants can expect a 6-8 week review.
-Candidates are encouraged to submit the application as soon as possible.
-Applying early will place applicants in the best possible position for admission and scholarship consideration.
+UF Law anticipates admitting the first round of students in mid-November followed by a second round in early December, with rolling admissions thereafter.
+We manually process and review every application and appreciate your patience throughout the process.
+The amount of time from the date an application is received to the date a decision is communicated can vary.
+Some candidates may receive a decision more quickly than others based on the relative strength of their application.
+Candidates are encouraged to submit their application as soon as possible.
+Applying early in the cycle before our March 15 Priority Deadline will place applicants in the best possible position for admission and scholarship consideration.

-The Wait List Process
+The Waitlist Process

 UF Law typically receives applications from more applicants we would like to accept than we can accept.
-In order to ensure that we enroll the target number of students in the entering class, the Office of Admissions creates a “wait list” of candidates each year.
-Candidates on the wait list are those that UF Law feels are competitive for a possible later vacancy in the entering class.
+In order to ensure that we enroll the target number of students in the entering class, the Office of Admissions creates a “waitlist” of candidates each year.
+Candidates on the waitlist are those that UF Law feels are competitive for a possible later vacancy in the entering class.
 These candidates will be considered for seats that may be available in the class after the deposit deadline, or seats which may become available before the first day of Orientation.

-The wait list process is ongoing and we encourage candidates who remain committed to UF Law to let us know via a letter of continued interest.
-We also request that candidates no longer interested in UF Law advise us via email of their decision to withdraw from the wait list.
+The waitlist process is ongoing and we encourage candidates who remain committed to UF Law to let us know via a letter of continued interest.
+We also request that candidates no longer interested in UF Law advise us via email of their decision to withdraw from the waitlist.

 Appealing an Admissions Decision